Revitalization of the work of the General Assembly

 Making its work more focused, efficient and relevant

 Strengthening the work of the General Assembly can help ensure that this “chief deliberative, policymaking and representative organ of the United Nations” (para.
 149 of the 2005 World Summit Outcome Document) becomes a true, universal “parliament of nations”.
-Identified as a priority from the very outset of the Organization in 1946, (the outcomes of which are reflected, inter alia, in the annexes to the General Assembly’s Rules of Procedure) the General Assembly, at its 60th session and continuously since its 62nd session, has annually established an Ad Hoc Working Group on the revitalization of the work of the General Assembly (AHWG), in the context of which Member States consider the following broad thematic issues:
+Identified as a priority from the very outset of the Organization in 1946, (the outcomes of which are reflected, inter alia, in the annexes to the General Assembly’s Rules of Procedure) the General Assembly, at its 60th session and continuously since its 62nd session until its 75th session, has annually established an Ad Hoc Working Group on the revitalization of the work of the General Assembly (AHWG).
+At the 75th session, in its resolution 75/325 of 10 September 2021, the Assembly decided to establish an AHWG for two years, at its 76th and 77th sessions.
+The Assembly also decided that the next resolution on revitalization would be considered during its 77th session and biennially thereafter, while the primary focus of the AHWG in the next two years would be on the following thematic issues:

 - Role and authority of the General Assembly

 - Working methods

-- Strengthening the accountability, transparency and institutional memory of the Office of the President of the General Assembly
+- Strengthening the accountability, transparency and institutional memory of the Office of the President of the Assembly

 Also based on the outcomes of the Assembly’s consideration of ways to revitalize its work, the Assembly encouraged the holding of informal interactive debates on current issues of critical importance to the international community and invited the President of the General Assembly to propose themes for these interactive debates.